 - Large file size: The electronic record is too large to reasonably provide online.
 These records are not restricted but widespread access through the TDA is not feasible.
 Records of this type are marked as (available on request).
 A PIA request can be filed for these types of records, but is not necessary.
 Contact the reference staff to discuss access to these records.

 - Available elsewhere: Many electronic records exist that have been made accessible through the Online Collections prior to the establishment of the TDA.
-In these cases, access will continue to be through the Online Collections page instead of the TDA.
+In these cases, although the original page has been moved to the TDA and re-titled Other Online Collections, access will continue to be through the TSLAC main website.
 An example of this case is the Texas Senate Recordings collection.

 What is a virtual collection and why is it used?